Asplund-Samuelsson/furee/README.md

 source/top_model_prediction.py --help
 ```

-### 6. Performing _in silico_ evolution
+### 6. Perform _in silico_ evolution

-The _in silico_ evolution is carried out using a set of evotuned parameters, a top model, and one starting sequence:
+The _in silico_ evolution is carried out using a set of evotuned parameters, a top model, and one starting sequence (**Note that using too many steps may exhaust the available memory!**):

 ```
 source/in_silico_evolution.py \